magpie70/Numerical-Optimization/README.md

 # Numerical-Optimization

-Here is different function for Numerical Optimization Techniques
+Here is different functions for Numerical Optimization Techniques